Virginia E. Anello

-Ms. Anello currently focuses her work on representing individuals nationwide who have been injured as a result of the defective diabetic drug Invokana, and she serves on the science, law and briefing and discovery committees in In Re: Invokana Products Liability Litigation (MDL-2750) pending in the United States District Court for the District of New Jersey before the Honorable Judge Brian Martinotti.
-In July 2017, Ms. Anello presented at Science Day before Judge Martinotti, defense counsel and other plaintiffs’ counsel from across the country about the current state of medical and scientific knowledge regarding Invokana, including how it works and how it causes the injuries alleged (diabetic ketoacidosis, acute kidney injury and amputations).
+In addition to her work with innocent victims of vaccines, Ms. Anello focuses her work on representing individuals nationwide who have been injured as a result of defective drugs and medical device litigations.
+She was actively involved in the multidistrict litigation involving the diabetic drug Invokana pending in the United States District Court for the District of New Jersey before the Honorable Judge Brian Martinotti, where she served on the science, law and briefing and discovery committees.
+In July 2017, Ms. Anello presented at Science Day before Judge Martinotti, defense counsel and other plaintiffs’ counsel from across the country about the then-current state of medical and scientific knowledge regarding Invokana, including how it works and how it causes the injuries alleged (diabetic ketoacidosis, acute kidney injury and amputations).

-Ms. Anello is also active in many other nationwide pharmaceutical/medical device litigations, including those relating to hip replacement systems (DePuy ASR hip system, DePuy Pinnacle metal-on-metal hip system, Stryker Rejuvenate/ABGII modular hip stems and Stryker LFIT V40 femoral heads), proton pump inhibitors (Prilosec, Nexium, Prevacid, Protonix,) and the acid concentrate Granuflo.
+Other nationwide pharmaceutical and medical device litigations in which Ms. Anello is involved include those relating to hip replacement systems (DePuy ASR hip system, DePuy Pinnacle metal-on-metal hip system, Stryker Rejuvenate/ABGII modular hip stems and Stryker LFIT V40 femoral heads), proton pump inhibitors (Prilosec, Nexium, Prevacid, Protonix,) and the acid concentrate Granuflo.
 In addition, Ms. Anello works alongside firm partner, Michael A. London, in representing women who have been injured as a result of their in utero exposure to the drug Diethylstilbestrol (“DES”).
 Other products liability litigations which Ms. Anello has worked on through settlement include the Vioxx litigation, the Biomet M2A hip replacement system litigation, the Wright Conserve hip replacement system litigation, the Medtronic Sprint Fidelis Lead Wire litigation, and the Contaminated Heparin litigation.

 While proud to represent individuals from across the country in the products liability arena, Ms. Anello is equally as proud to focus her legal efforts towards the New York City area.
 She is actively involved in representing individuals who have been injured as a result of their exposure to toxins at the World Trade Center site following September 11, 2001.
 She originally represented these victims in the World Trade Center Disaster Site Litigation pending before the Honorable Judge Alvin Hellerstein of the United States District Court for the Southern District of New York and she oversaw the firm’s settlement of that matter.
 Since Congress reopened the September 11, 2001 Victims’ Compensation Fund in 2010 and continued it in 2015, Ms. Anello has been directing her efforts at ensuring that these injured individuals, as well as those injured as a result of their working, living and going to school in the Lower Manhattan area, are compensated under the Act.